devconcept/multer-gridfs-storage/README.md

 ## Features

 - Compatibility with MongoDb versions 2 and 3.
-- Full Node.js support for versions 4 and greater.
 - Really simple api.
+- Compatible with any Node.js version greater than 4.
 - Caching of url based connections.
-- Promise support.
+- Compatible with Mongoose connection objects.
-- Generator function support.
+- Promise and generator function support.
 - Support for existing and promise based database connections.
-- Delayed file storage until the connection is available.
+- Storage operation buffering for incoming files while the connection is opening.

 ## Installation